zivelab/zivelab-channels/README.md

 npm start build
 ```

-or, for production build and deploy
+, or for production build and deploy

 ```sh
 npm run build